agrumery/aGrUM/wrappers/pyAgrum/wheelhouse/files/README.rst

 pyAgrum
 =======

-``pyAgrum`` is a Python wrapper for the Agrum library, to make flexible and scalable probabilistic graphical models for inference and diagnosis.
+``pyAgrum`` is a scientific C++ and Python library dedicated to Bayesian Networks and other Probabilistic Graphical Models.
+Based on the C++ Agrum library, it provides  a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian Networks.

 Sample code: